Before Insertion: cleansing pump & sensor sites

-Best Practice when it comes to inserting insulin pump infusion sets and CGM/Libre sensors involves making sure the insertion site is clean and dry, to reduce the risk of skin irritation and infection.
+When it comes to applying insulin pump infusion sets and CGM/Libre sensors, best practice involves making sure the insertion site is clean and dry to reduce the risk of skin irritation and infection.
+Here are some of those best practice methods, plus practical tips to clinch your success.

-Depending on your child’s reaction to set changes, you may find it helpful to first numb the site before inserting an infusion set.
+Depending on your child’s reaction to set changes, you may find it helpful to first numb the site before cleansing.

 As with all procedures where hygiene and avoiding infection is critical, it’s important to make sure hands are clean before starting the set change: if your child/teen is doing his own set change, he should wash his hands; if you are physically assisting with the set change, or doing the set change yourself, you should wash your hands, too.
 Even with clean hands, it’s wise to avoid touching the end of the infusion set, the reservoir/cartridge needle, the open top of the reservoir/cartridge, and the top of the insulin bottle.